johann-solo/oliveandmango.github.io/site/content/blog/2018-02-21-dutch-apple-pie-cheddar-cheese-crust.md

 </br>
 </br>

 The topper is literally the topping.
 What makes it a Dutch Apple pie is that instead of doing the top layer using the crust you top the pie with a crumble or streusel topping for extra crunch and texture and it works so well.
 The recipe for the crust makes two, one for the bottom layer and one for the top so feel free to use that instead if you’re not a fan of a crumble.
-I saved the other pie crust for an apple tart tatin I was making, but it keeps well in the freezer and would also be perfect as a topper for a pot pie, a galette, hand pies or if you dare make this beauty again.
+I saved the other pie crust for an apple tarte tatin I was making, but it keeps well in the freezer and would also be perfect as a topper for a pot pie, a galette, hand pies or if you dare make this beauty again.
 It’s versatile and delicious and you will wonder why you never made all your pie crusts with the addition of cheese!
 </br>
 </br>
 ![Dutch Apple Pie Cheddar With A Cheddar Cheese Crust](/images/uploads/2018_02_21_dutch_apple_pie_cheddar_cheese_crust_3.jpg)